pojome/pojo-forms/readme.txt

 == Changelog ==

 = 1.4.7 - 05/03/2017 =
-* Tweak! - Added shortcode field in Email-To option
+* Tweak! - Added shortcode field support in Email-To option

 = 1.4.6 - 02/02/2017 =
 * Fix! - Error from reCAPTCHA when is not defined